Akshat2634/akshat2634.github.io/README.md

 Browse through some of my recent projects, each with a brief description and links to their GitHub repositories.

 ## Contact
 Get in touch with me!
-Find my contact information, including email and LinkedIn profile.
+Find my contact information, including email and LinkedIn profile.You can also use the provided contact form to send me a message.

+## Technologies Used
+This portfolio website was built using the following technologies:
+- HTML5
+- CSS3
+- JavaScript
+- Firebase (for message handling in the contact form)

 ## Website
 Visit my portfolio website: [Akshat Sahu's Portfolio](https://akshat2634.github.io/)